-Mandatory requirements The evidence submitted indicates that the trainee is competent to this Level Comments Yes/No/Reservations/No evidence A. Mandatory requirements in outpatients (where these have been performed by other assessors, please review) A formative tool should be used if a trainee is not achieving the expected level.
-Please select evidence type in Comments.
-Can be achieved either in Sectio Knowledge of community ophthalmology commissioning frameworks, local community ophthalmology provision and referral pathways Yes Direct observation Trainee has done inspire course and has read the guidelines on local community ophthalmology referral protocols.
+A. Mandatory requirements in or assessors, please review) 1 A formative tool should be used in evidence type in Comments.
+2 Can be achieved either in Section f a trainee is not achieving the e expected level.
+Please select Knowledge of community ophthalmology commissioning frameworks, local community ophthalmology provision and referral pathways 1 Yes Direct observation Trainee has done inspire course and has read the guidelines on local community ophthalmology referral protocols.
 Trainee has worked closely with ECLO clinic to learn what help is provided in the community.
 Trainee has also reviewed under supervision acute referral from optometry to the hospital.
-Knowledge of screening programmes Yes Direct observation Understands well the screening programmes carried in the community such as diabetic retinopathy screening Application of improvement methodologies Yes Direct observation Actively involved in auditing referral from the community to the hospital B. Other mandatory requirement ts Longitudinal, periodic observation by consultant assessor in the outpatient and community setting where possibly (consider handling of referrals, communication with primary care, virtual clinics, teleophthalmology, etc) Yes Trainee has done under supervision a virtual clinic in glaucoma during his RSTAC sessions and has been supervised triaging referral letters from the community opticians.
-Letters to opticians written by trainees have been reviewed and were appropriately written
+Knowledge of screening programmes 1 Yes Understands well the screening programmes carried in the community such as diabetic retinopathy screening Application of improvement methodologies 1 Yes Direct observation Actively involved in auditing referral from the community to the hospital B. Other mandatory requiremen Longitudinal, periodic observation by consultant assessor in the outpatient and community setting where possibly (consider handling of referrals, communication with primary care, virtual clinics, teleophthalmology, etc) Yes Trainee has done under supervision a virtual clinic in glaucoma during his RSTAC sessions and has been supervised triaging referral letters from the community opticians.
+Letters to opticians written by trainees have been reviewed and were appropriately written Review of record keeping and letters Yes As above

-Mandatory requirements The evidence submitted indicates that the trainee is competent to this Level Yes/No/Reservations/No evidence Comments Review of record keeping and letters Yes As above Case-based Discussions (CbDs) - please specify number in Comments Yes 2 Indicate whether one or more MARs have been reviewed before completing this EPA Yes Two MARs completed by consultants.
-As above, trainee deemed competent Please indicate the name and role of all assessors who completed the MAR(s) Dr Bloggs Supervising consultant

-Based on my observations and the evidence indicated I consider that the overall level of entrustment for this trainee is:
+• Curriculum Han dbook August 2024 Mandatory requirements The evidence submitted indicates that the trainee is competent to this Level Comments Yes/No/Res servations/No Case-based Discussions (CbDs) - please specify number in Comments Yes 2 Indicate whether one or more MARs have been reviewed before completing this EPA Yes Two MARs completed by consultants.
+As above, trainee deemed competent Please indicate the name and role of all assessors who completed the MAR(s) Dr Bloggs Supervising consultant Overall level of entrustment for t This activity Observing Needs Direct State Needs Indirect State Competent to the Supervision Anything especially good?
+1 Trainee has shown good understar Trainee has been actively involved screening programs available in th referrals and being involved in teac more senior. in triaging refe e community. errals, doing virtu Trainee has bee al clinics and nadvised to c reading about the ontinue triaging Please indicate what additional evidence is needed to reach that level of entrustment if you are unable to recommend the appropriate level of entrustment due to limited evidence.
+Click or tap here to enter text.